Harold Cole: The escape line

-Cole was known to Scotland Yard and MI9, the secret British organization which financed the Pat and other escape lines.
+Cole was known to Scotland Yard and MI9, the secret British organisation which financed the Pat and other escape lines.
 He was described as a con man with a string of convictions for housebreaking and fraud, but his background was disregarded because of his efficiency in helping British soldiers.
-Slowly, however, Garrow and the Pat Line leaders learned that Cole was keeping the expense money paid him in his pocket rather than distributing it to his helpers.
-Albert Guérisse, a Belgian who became the leader of the Pat Line after Ian Garrow was arrested by the Vichy French in October 1941, arranged a meeting on 1 November 1941 with Cole and himself and several leading members of the Pat Line in the Marseilles apartment of Dr. George Rodocanachi.
+However, Garrow and the Pat Line leaders slowly learned that Cole was keeping the expense money paid him in his pocket rather than distributing it to his helpers.
+Albert Guérisse, a Belgian who became the leader of the Pat Line after the Vichy French arrested Ian Garrow in October 1941, arranged a meeting on 1 November 1941 with Cole and himself and several leading members of the Pat Line in the Marseille apartment of Dr. George Rodocanachi.
 They arrested Cole and confronted him with the evidence of his fraud and double-dealing.
-They locked him in a bathroom while they debated his fate, with some favoring execution.
+They locked him in a bathroom while they debated his fate, with some favouring execution.
 The fear was that Cole, if allowed to live, might betray the Pat Line and its members.
 Cole forced open a window and escaped.

-After Cole's escape, Guérisse and an Australian agent, Bruce Dowding, rushed north to warn Cole's associates that he might betray them, but many of them refused to believe the two men, who were unknown in Lille.
+After Cole's escape, Guérisse and an Australian agent, Bruce Dowding, rushed north to warn Cole's associates that he might betray them, but many refused to believe the two men, who were unknown in Lille.